OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ### Foreword on Swift and Objective-C

-Vast majority of this tutorial is relevant to applications written mainly in Objective-C or having bridged Swift types.
+The vast majority of this chapter is relevant to applications written mainly in Objective-C or having bridged Swift types.
 Please note that these languages are fundamentally different.
-Features like method swizzling, which is heavily used by Cycript will not work with Swift methods.
-At the time of writing of this testing guide, Frida does not support instrumentation of Swift methods.
+Features like method swizzling, which is heavily used by [Cycript](http://www.cycript.org/ "Cycript") will not work with Swift methods.
+At the time of writing this testing guide, Frida does support [Swift bindings](https://github.com/frida/frida-swift "Frida-swift").

 ### Setting Up Your Testing Environment

 In contrast to the Android emulator, which fully emulates the processor and hardware of an actual Android device, the simulator in the iOS SDK offers a higher-level *simulation* of an iOS device.
 Most importantly, emulator binaries are compiled to x86 code instead of ARM code.
-Apps compiled for an actual device don't run, making the simulator completely useless for black-box-analysis and reverse engineering.
+Apps compiled for an actual device don't run, making the simulator completely useless for black-box analysis and reverse engineering.

-Ideally you want to have a jailbroken iPhone or iPad available for running tests.
-That way, you get root access to the device and can install a variety of useful tools, making the security testing process easy.
-If you don't have access to a jailbroken device, you can apply the workarounds described later in this chapter, but be prepared for a less smooth experience.
+Ideally you should have a jailbroken iPhone or iPad available for running tests.
+That way, you get root access to the device and can install a variety of useful tools, making the security testing process more straightforward.
+If you don't have access to a jailbroken device, you can apply one of the many workarounds described later in this chapter, but be prepared for a less smooth experience.

-For your mobile app testing setup you should have at least the following:
+For your mobile app testing setup you should have at least the following basic setup:

-- Laptop with admin rights, VirtualBox with Kali Linux
+- Laptop with admin rights
 - WiFi network with client to client traffic permitted (multiplexing through USB is also possible)
 - At least one jailbroken iOS device (with desired iOS version)
-- Burp Suite or other web proxy
+- Burp Suite or other interception proxy tool

-If you want to get serious with iOS security testing, you need a Mac, for the simple reason that XCode and the iOS SDK are only available for Mac OS.
-Many tasks that you can do effortlessly on Mac are a chore, or even impossible, on Windows and Linux.
-The following setup is recommended:
+If you want to get serious with iOS security testing, you need a Mac, for the simple reason that Xcode and the iOS SDK are only available for macOS.
+Many tasks that you can do effortlessly on Mac are a chore, or even impossible on Windows and Linux.
+Additionally to the basic setup, the following items are recommended for a sophisticated test setup:

-- Macbook with XCode and Developer's Profile
+- Macbook with Xcode and Developer Profile
-- WiFi network as previously
 - At least two iOS devices, one jailbroken, second non-jailbroken
-- Burp Suite or other web proxy
 - Hopper or IDA Pro

 #### Jailbreaking the iOS Device

 iOS jailbreaking is often compared to Android rooting.
-Actually, we have three different things here and it is important to clearly distinguish them.
+Actually, we have three different things here and it is important to clearly distinguish between them.

 On the Android side we have:

-- Rooting: this typically consists of installing the `su` binary within the existing system or replacing the whole system with an already rooted custom ROM.
+- **Rooting**: This typically consists of installing the `su` binary within the existing system or replacing the whole system with an already rooted custom ROM.
 Normally, exploits are not required in order to obtain root access.
-- Flashing custom ROMs (that might be already rooted): allows to completely replace the OS running on the device after unlocking the bootloader (which might require an exploit).
-There is no such thing on iOS as it is closed-source and _thanks_ to the bootloader that only allows Apple-signed images to be booted and flashed (which is also the reason why downgrades/upgrades to not-signed-by-Apple iOS images are not possible).
+- **Flashing custom ROMs** (that might be already rooted): Allows to completely replace the OS running on the device after unlocking the bootloader (which might require an exploit).
+There is no such thing on iOS as it is closed-source and _thanks_ to the bootloader that only allows Apple-signed images to be booted and flashed (which is also the reason why downgrades/upgrades with iOS images that are not signed by Apple are not possible).

 On iOS side we have:

-- Jailbreaking: colloquially, the word "jailbreak" if often used to refer to all-in-one tools that automate the complete jailbreaking progress, from executing the exploit(s) to disable system protections (such as Apple's code signing mechanisms) and install the Cydia app store.
+- **Jailbreaking**: Colloquially, the word "jailbreak" is often used to refer to all-in-one tools that automate the complete jailbreaking process, from executing the exploit(s) to disable system protections (such as Apple's code signing mechanisms) and install the Cydia app store.
 If you're planning to do any form of dynamic security testing on an iOS device, you'll have a much easier time on a jailbroken device, as most useful testing tools are only available outside the App Store.

 Developing a jailbreak for any given version of iOS is not an easy endeavor.
 As a security tester, you'll most likely want to use publicly available jailbreak tools (don't worry, we're all script kiddies in some areas).
 Even so, we recommend studying the techniques used to jailbreak various versions of iOS in the past - you'll encounter many highly interesting exploits and learn a lot about the internals of the OS.
-For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits), including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).
+For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits "Jailbreak Exploits"), including a use-after-free bug in the kernel (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).

 #### Types of Jailbreaking Methods

 In jailbreak lingo, we talk about tethered and untethered jailbreaking methods.
-In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer during every reboot to re-apply it.
+In the "tethered" scenario, the jailbreak doesn't persist throughout reboots, so the device must be connected (tethered) to a computer after every reboot to re-apply it.
 "Untethered" jailbreaks need only be applied once, making them the most popular choice for end users.

 #### Benefits of Jailbreaking

-A standard user will want to jailbreak in order to tweak the iOS system appearance, add new features or install _free_ third party apps.
-However, for a security tester the benefits of jailbreaking an iOS Device go far beyond simply tweaking the system.
+A standard user will want to jailbreak in order to tweak the iOS system appearance, add new features or install third party apps from unofficial app stores.
+However, for a security tester the benefits of jailbreaking an iOS device go far beyond simply tweaking the system.
 They include but are not limited to the following:

-- Removing the part of the security (and other) limitations on the OS imposed by Apple
+- Removing parts of the security (and other) limitations on the OS imposed by Apple
 - Providing root access to the operating system
 - Allowing applications and tools not signed by Apple to be installed and run without any restrictions
 - Debugging and performing dynamic analysis